gabormay/esp-thermometer/README.md

 - Fill in you SSID and WiFi credentials
 - Fill in your Ubidots token and variable IDs (from above)

 Connect your circuit to the serial adapter.
-Make sure the serial interface is connected to the USB-to-serial adapter properly (see above) and the adapter is plugged in to an USB port on your computer
+Make sure the serial interface is connected to the USB-to-serial adapter properly (see above) and the adapter is plugged in to a USB port on your computer

 Connect the power rails to an external 3.3V power source (e.g. 2xAA battery or a stabilized wall adapter)
 - In general anything between 2.7 - 3.3 V should work
-- Do **not** use the serial adapter's VCC
+- Do **not** use the serial adapter's VCC, as it cannot provide the amount of current necessary for programming

 Once you have everything connected, you should download the program to the module
 - Put the module into program mode (push RST, PRG and then release RST, PRG)
 - Verify that you get the correct bootloader prompt - see [](First steps - programming your ESP8266)
 - Load the program into the Arduino IDE and upload (make sure to use the same settings as in [](First steps - programming your ESP8266)
-- Rest the board for good measure (push and release RST)
+- Reset the board for good measure (push and release RST)

 If everything went well you should see an output similar to this in the serial monitor: